babelouest/glewlwyd/README.md

 ### JWT configuration

-You can choose between SHA (HS512) and RSA (RS256) anglorithms to sign the tokens.
+You can choose between SHA (HS512) and RSA (RS512) anglorithms to sign the tokens.
 Note that if you use SHA, you will need to share the `sha_secret` value with the resource providers and keep it safe in all places.
-If you use RSA algorithm, you will need to share the public key `rsa_pub_file` with resource providers, you will need to keep the private key `rsa_key_file` safe.
+If you use RSA algorithm, you will need to share the public key `rsa_pub_file` with resource providers, and you will need to keep the private key `rsa_key_file` safe.

 #### RSA private/public key creation